jeebonAI/deck/long-version.md

 * **Universal Need for Deeper Connection & Organization:** Fundamental desire to manage diverse relationships meaningfully and preserve personal/family history.
 Growing demand for privacy and contextual control.
 * **Underserved Integrated Niche:** No existing platform effectively integrates secure communication, versatile group management (Circles), collaborative legacy building (Trees), and AI aimed at enhancing real-world connections and understanding (Remember) in a unified, private environment.
 Current tools remain siloed.

-Jiboni addresses the universal need for integrated connection management and offers a counter-narrative to passive social media consumption, presenting a significant global opportunity.
+Jeebon addresses the universal need for integrated connection management and offers a counter-narrative to passive social media consumption, presenting a significant global opportunity.

 ## **Business Model: Building a Sustainable Global Platform**

-Jiboni will employ a phased freemium model focused on building a valuable, engaged global community first, then offering premium features that enhance connection and understanding.
+Jeebon will employ a phased freemium model focused on building a valuable, engaged global community first, then offering premium features that enhance connection and understanding.
 The model inherently benefits from network effects, as the app's utility increases significantly as users invite their connections.

 **Phase 1: Growth & Engagement Focus (Pre-10,000 MAU)**